mpenkov/bigcsv/README.md

   - **Number of unique values** (this is the hard one)
   - **The top 20 most frequent values** (this is also hard)

+The machine this needs to run on only has Py2, but I'll try to keep this as version-agnostic as possible.

 ## Questions

 1. What is the bottleneck?
 Is it I/O or parsing?